+Inspector: Date:

+Facility: Job:

+General Contractor:

-Inspector: Date: Facility: Job: General Contractor: - The following items shall be located at the site and copies furnished to final inspection and approval for occupancy of the project area(s).
-Thesevery case.
+The following items shall be located at the site and copies furnished to the Division of Health Facilities Services (DHFS) prior to the final inspection and approval for occupancy of the project area(s).
+These items are in no specific order.
+Some items may not apply in every case.

 Item Yes No Comments Architect/Engineer=s Certification of Substantial Completion?
 Interior finishes - smoke development and fire spread rating information?
 Portable fire extinguishers - inspected, tagged?
 Certificate of Occupancy - City Building Inspector?
 Certification - fire alarm system, smoke detection system, sprinkler system, and any other fire suppression system has been installed, tested and meets all applicable standards?
 Certification - medical gas system?
 Certification - electrical system has been installed, tested and meets all applicable standards of the NEC, NFPA?
 Certification - emergency generator has been installed, tested and meets all applicable standards of the NFPA, NEC?
 Certification - mechanical system has been installed, tested, balanced, and approved by the engineer of record?
 Certification - communication system(s) has been installed, tested and meets all applicable standards of the NEC, NFPA?
 Are there manufacturer=s operation and maintenance manuals with equipment warranties on site for all newly installed equipment or a letter from the general contractor stating that the above items will be turned over to the owner?
 Have all applicable pieces of equipment installed during the construction been incorporated into the existing preventive maintenance system?
 Or, have new maintenance policies and procedures been written to insure that said items are maintained per the manufacturers recommendations?
 Are there as-built drawings on site or a letter from the general contractor stating that the as-built drawings will be turned over to the owner?
-Are there copies of the Architectes and Engineeres final numb lists with verification that all items have been repaired or remedied?
+Are there copies of the Architect=s and Engineer=s final punch lists with verification that all items have been repaired or remedied?

-TABLE 6Behavioral Screening Exam
+Behavioral Screening Exam